Thomas Bray Obituary - IL | Legacy Pro

 CLINTON - Thomas E. Bray 93 of Clinton, IL passed away 5:15 PM October 9, 2020 at Manor Court, Clinton, IL.

-Private graveside services and military honors will be Monday, October 12, 2020 at Memorial Park Cemetery, Clinton, IL with Ernie Harvey, Jr. officiating.
+Private graveside services and military honors were Monday, October 12, 2020 at Memorial Park Cemetery, Clinton, IL with Ernie Harvey, Jr. officiating.
 Calvert Funeral Home, Clinton, IL is in charge of arrangements.

 Memorials may be directed to Clinton American Legion.